maroskukan/podman-on-linux/README.md

 sudo dnf install -y podman
 ```

+> **Note**: In order to use `sudo` for privilege escalation, it is common that the user is member of `wheel` group.
+This can be confirmed by using `id -Gn` command.
+An alternative approach is to create a separate user file in the `/etc/sudoers.d/` directory.

+> **Note**: I also highly suggest to install the `bash-completion` package.
+It will allow you to use `TAB` to complete most of the commands.

 Verify that the `slirp4netns` was installed as well.
 This is required for managing container networking.

 ```bash
 dnf list installed slirp4netns
 ```

-> **Note**: In order to use `sudo` for privilege escalation, it is common that the user is member of `wheel` group.
-This can be confirmed by using `id -Gn` command.
-An alternative approach is to create a separate user file in the `/etc/sudoers.d/` directory.

 Verify the default namespace configuration and user id mappings.